Cobalt oleate

 Cobalt oleate is an organometallic compound with the formula Co(C18H33O2)2.
 When cobalt oleate is added to non-polar solvents, the viscosity rapidly increases, and then continues increasing over time.
 This unusual viscosity effect is caused by the formation of a weak coordination complex with the solvent molecules.

 Preparation

-Cobalt oletate can be synthesized by heating a solution of sodium oleate and cobalt(II) chloride to 70 °C.
+Cobalt oleate can be synthesized by heating a solution of sodium oleate and cobalt(II) chloride to 70 °C.